What is Purim like in Israel?

 If you think this sounds like the Jewish equivalent to Halloween, think again.
 The idea to dress in disguise is all about symbolizing the allusion of God’s hand in the story of Purim.
-It is the only book in the Bible where God’s name is never mentioned.
+After all, the Book of Esther is the only book in the Bible where God’s name is never mentioned.

 In the 4th century BC, the Jewish people were subject to the Persian empire.
 Persia was a considerable kingdom stretching from India to Ethiopia (Esther 1:1).